nbelyh/spfx-unit-testing-pnpjs/README.md

 - does not break on AMD "define" in string resources, i.e. on `import * as strings from 'HelloWorldWebPartStrings'` (thatnks to babel and transform-amd-to-commonjs)
-- some controls from @pnp/spfx-controls-react are working (checked with Placeholder)
+- some controls from @pnp/spfx-controls-react are working (checked with Placeholder) (thanks to the babel and forced inclusion of some pnp components to transformIgnorePatterns in jest config)

 ### Updated versions